Michael Eliason contributes regular guest posts on architecture-related topics to Treehugger.

 His writings and past collaborations have been featured in Archinect, Publicola, the Urbanist, Sightline Institute, the Seattle Times, Crosscut, and City Observatory.
 He has been a guest critic and lecturer at several institutions, including the University of Washington, and Cornish College of the Arts.
 Eliason has also presented internationally and been featured on podcasts, covering topics such as baugruppen (urban cohousing), passivhaus, ecodistricts, and mass timber.
 He is an activist for dense, livable, affordable, and sustainable cities.

-Eliason holds a B.Arch degree from Virginia Tech.
+Eliason holds a Bachelor of Architecture (B.Arch) degree from Virginia Tech.

 Our mission at Treehugger, a Dotdash brand, is to provide advice, clarity, and inspiration for both the eco-savvy and the green living novice.
 We hope our content gives you the confidence to purchase a better dishwasher, build a green beauty routine, or simply learn more about the world around you.
 Learn more about us and our editorial process.

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.